ryanccn/moldau/README.md

 ## Corepack compatibility

 Moldau aims to be as compatible with Corepack as possible.
 That being said, it intentionally does not support certain features such as auto pin.
-Moldau reads the `COREPACK_ENABLE_STRICT` and `COREPACK_NPM_REGISTRY` environment variables and interprets them in [the same way that Corepack does](https://github.com/nodejs/corepack#environment-variables).
+Moldau reads the `COREPACK_ENABLE_STRICT`, `COREPACK_NPM_REGISTRY`, `COREPACK_NPM_TOKEN`, `COREPACK_NPM_USERNAME`, and `COREPACK_NPM_PASSWORD` environment variables and interprets them in [the same way that Corepack does](https://github.com/nodejs/corepack#environment-variables).

 Moldau currently does not support Yarn 2.x versions other than 2.4.1.
 This is due to an internal implementation detail.
+It does support other versions of Yarn, including Yarn 4 and Yarn 1 (classic).